substratusai/substratusai.github.io/docs/quickstart.md

 import TabItem from '@theme/TabItem';

 # Quickstart
+In this quickstart guide, you will install Substratus into a Kubernetes cluster and deploy a small open source LLM.

+Choose your desired environment:

 <Tabs groupId="cloud">
 <TabItem value="kind" label="Kind" default>

 ## Kind

-In this quickstart guide, you will install Substratus into a local Kubernetes cluster and deploy a small open source LLM.
+Kind lets you run a K8s cluster locally easily.
+Follow along to create a Kind cluster, install Substratus and deploy a 125M parameter model.

 ## Required Tools